 Museum classrooms via main museum entrance

 Kansas Humanities Council grants, Kansas Creative Arts Industries Commission funding, Community Service Tax Credits, and the Heritage Trust Fund grant program.

 Meet with a Preservation Expert

 Do several property owners in your community have questions about preservation programs, like the National Register of Historic Places, tax credits and grants?
 The State Historic Preservation Office staff is available to meet with property owners or groups upon requested.
-Call Marsha at 785-272-8681, ext.
-240 to schedule an appointment.
+Contact Marsha at 785-272-8681, ext.
+240, to schedule an appointment.